debabrataghoosh/Mathematical-Formula-Detector/README.md

 ## 📋 Overview

-This project provides an end-to-end system that automatically detects and extracts mathematical formulas from printed documents.
-It combines YOLOv5-based object detection with formula recognition to identify formula locations and generate their LaTeX representations.
+This project provides an end-to-end system that automatically detects and extracts mathematical formulas from images **and PDFs**.
+It combines a YOLOv5-based detector with a transformer recognizer (plus an optional pix2tex local fallback) to locate formulas and generate LaTeX.

 ---